 - Here is a shorter one.

-- Here is a vintage picture book version in a series of JGEP files, with several different languages to choose from.
+- Here is a vintage picture book version in a series of JPG files, with several different languages to choose from.

-We usually like to act stories out after a reading or two, but you might want to be careful with this one.
+We usually like to act stories out after a reading one or two versions, but you might want to be careful with this one.
 Some young students will be upset by being ganged up on, even in a pretend situation.
-Here are some links for masks, puppets, and some alternatives to reenacting the story.
+Here are some links for masks and puppets, which can provide some alternatives for reenacting the story.

-- Activity village has a duckling mask to print out.
+- Supercoloring has a duckling mask to print out.

 One of the interesting things about “The Ugly Duckling” is that the phrase has almost become more famous than the story.
 Here are a few examples that use the term in ways that go beyond Andersen’s fable: